PotapenkoOleg/Docker-Reference/README.md

 ### Fantastic Images and Where to Find Them

-To find image you need you should visit [Docker Hub](https://hub.docker.com/)
+To find images you should visit [Docker Hub](https://hub.docker.com/)

 Then you can use search in top left conner.
 Try `postgres` or `amazon` or `Windows Server Core` (*Please note `Windows Server Core` could have it's own **License***)